abferguson/Camping-data-logger/README.md

 -  Once Bluetooth connectivity is established, sending a keyword from a mobile device to the logger will result in the logger returning a data set.
 This could be current conditions, stored data values, help instructions or miscellaneous data.

 Query   --->    Send keyword
-Environmental --->  env
+-Environmental --->  env
-GPS coord --->      gps
+-GPS coord --->      gps
-Current Env --->    now
+-Current Env --->    now
-Help --->           help
+-Help --->           help
-Misc data --->      misc
+-Misc data --->      misc
-Erase stored data ---> erase
+-Erase stored data ---> erase

 Notes:
 4 - 3mm x 6mm screws needed to attach side base to case bottom